wexnox/SocialMedia/documentation/breif.md

 Using the provided API and API documentation, create a functioning user interface that allows for **viewing, posting, editing and deleting** social media content.

 Social API routes require authorisation via JWT (JSON Web Tokens).
-You will need to register an account and login to access your token.
+You will need to registerHandler an account and login to access your token.

 To complete the required features, you will also need to make use of `GET`, `POST`, `PUT`, and `DELETE`HTTP methods.